Almac and Queens University Belfast showcase Northern Irish ‘oncology hub’ to senior Washington DC delegates

 About Almac Group:

-Almac is a financially stable, privately owned organization with over 30 years experience.
+Almac is a financially stable, privately owned organisation with over 30 years experience.
 It provides integrated development solutions to over 600 customers worldwide including all the world leaders in the pharmaceutical and biotechnology sectors.
 Their services include R&D, translational genomic services; API manufacture; formulation and analytical development; clinical trial supply and technology (IVRS/IWRS/ePRO) and commercial-scale manufacture and packaging.